Roofing dumpster rental in Rowlett

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard bin.
-For such jobs, we route a reinforced 30-yard low-wall container with a heavier floor plate and thick ribbed sides: this design holds the load safely on our specialized lowboy.
-We cap the fill volume well below the visual rim to ensure legal axle weight.
-We also offer a general construction debris service for mixed project loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
+For these jobs, we route a reinforced 30-yard container with a heavier floor plate: we cap the fill volume well below the visual rim so the axle weight stays legal.
+We use a lowboy to set this low-wall unit.
+We also provide our general construction debris service for mixed loads on site.

 Same-day Pickup for Fast Roof Project Turnover